asmita-bhardwaj/Credit-Card-Fraud-Detection/README.md

 ## Dataset

 The dataset used in this project contains transactions made by European cardholders in September 2013.
 It has 284,807 transactions, of which only 492 (0.17%) are fraudulent.
 This imbalance makes it a perfect case study for exploring techniques to handle imbalanced datasets.
+You can find and download the dataset from Kaggle [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download).

 ## Project Structure